 Forchlorfenuron

-Forchlorfenuron is a diphenylurea derivative cytokinin growth stimulating substance used as plant growth promoter.
+Forchlorfenuron is an artificial diphenylurea derivative with cytokinin-like growth stimulating substance used as plant growth promoter.
 Forchlorfenuron can influence the formation of plant buds, hasten cell division, encourage cell expansion and differentiation, and stop fruit and flower shed, all of which enhances plant growth, early maturity, postpone leaf senescence in later crops, and boost yield.
-When tobacco is applied with forchlorfenuron, the leaves become fat, produce more, boosting the growth of stems, leaves, roots, and fruits.
-Forchlorfenuron promote outcomes that can boost the yield of various fruits and vegetables, including apples, eggplants and tomatoes.
-It quickens leaf decay and fruit thinning (Qian et al. 2018). increasing fruit yield and quality, also providing uniform size to the fruit.
+When tobacco is treated with forchlorfenuron, the leaves become fatter, more in number, further it boosts the growth of stems, leaves, roots, and fruits.
+Forchlorfenuron promotes outcomes that can boost the yield of various fruits and vegetables, including apples, eggplants and tomatoes.
+It quickens leaf decay and fruit thinning (Qian et al. 2018).
+Increasing fruit yield and quality, also providing uniform size to the fruit.
 When the concentration is high, it can be utilised as a herbicide.
 Sugar beetroot and sugar cane have an increased sugar content, and cotton has a drying effect, on application of forchlorfenuron

 Maleic hydrazide

-Maleic hydrazide(MH), known by brand name Fazor, is a plant growth regulator that reduces growth by preventing cell division, but not enlargement.
+Maleic hydrazide(MH), known by brand name Fazor, is a synthetic plant growth regulator that functions as an anti-auxin and reduces growth by preventing cell division, but not enlargement.
 Maleic hydrazide is a significant commercial herbicide and plant development inhibitor that was first used in agriculture in the 1950s.
 It is a pesticide and plant growth regulator that works by preventing plant cell division.
 It is used to prevent weeds, grasses and trees from growing in or near lawns, turf, ornamental plants, non-bearing citrus, utility and highway rights-of-way, airports and industrial land.
 It also prevents potatoes and onions from sprouting and tobacco from developing suckers.
 It is used to reduce sucker growth, delay blooming and lengthen the period of dormancy on tobacco plants (Marcano et al. 2004).

 Paclobutrazol

-Paclobutrazol belong to triazole family, which regulates plant growth by influencing isoprenoid pathway, inhibiting gibberellic acid synthesis, decreasing ethylene production and enhancing content of cytokines and absissic acid (Hedden, and Graebe, 1985).
-A common method for accelerating harvest maturity in a variety of fruit crops such as persimmon and mango is utilising paclobutrazol, where as it can delay fruit maturity and increased fruit weight in peach .
-By increasing the distribution of nutrients and dry matter towards fruits, paclobutrazol application lead to an increase in fruit weight and size.
+Paclobutrazol belong to triazole family and is antagonist of the plant hormone gibberellin, which regulates plant growth by influencing isoprenoid pathway, inhibiting gibberellic acid synthesis, decreasing ethylene production and enhancing content of cytokinins and Abscisic acid (Hedden, and Graebe, 1985).
+A common method for accelerating harvest maturity in a variety of fruit crops such as persimmon and mango is utilising paclobutrazol, where it can delay fruit maturity and increased fruit weight in peach .
+By increasing the distribution of nutrients and dry matter towards fruits, paclobutrazol application leads to an increase in fruit weight and size.
 The physiological weight loss of fruits during storage can be lowered by this weight gain.
 The generation of ethylene, which causes the fruit to soften and vary in texture and firmness, could be the cause of the variations in storage performance.
 It has been successfully utilised to increase bloom intensity and decrease canopy volume in peach, plum, almond, grape, and mango trees.
 Paclobutrazol works well for early and off-season mango flower induction in addition to regular flower induction.
 It is used to reduce internode length of new shoots and earlier formation of terminal bud, influence fruit bud production, fruit colour and harvest yield in mango.
 It helps in inducing flowering and enhancing yield in pomegranate, apple.
 It also restrict vegetative growth and enhance yield in cotton and groundnut (Desta, Amare, 2021).

 2,4-D